GabrielMoreau/uvmat-doc/help/README.md

 Different kinds of file or image frame indexing are defined:

-* *Simple series:* files in a series can be labeled by a single integer index i, with name obtained by concatenation of the full root _RootPath/RootFile_), an index string suffix, and the file extension _FileExt_ (example _Exp01/aa_45.png_).
+- *Simple series*: files in a series can be labeled by a single integer index i, with name obtained by concatenation of the full root _RootPath/RootFile_), an index string suffix, and the file extension _FileExt_ (example _Exp01/aa_45.png_).
   A frame series can be alternatively read from a single movie file.
   Then the index _i_ stands for the frame index within the file.
-* *Double index series: * they are labeled by two integer indices i and j.
+- *Double index series*: they are labeled by two integer indices i and j.
   This double index labeling is commonly used for bursts of images (index j or equivalently a letter appendix 'a', 'b') separated by longer time intervals (index i).
   It can be also used for successive volume scanning by a laser sheet, with index j representing the position in the volume and i the time.
   For a set of indexed movies (or multimage files), the index i labels the files while the index j labels the frames within a file.
-* *Pair indexing:* new file series can result from the processing of primary series.
+- *Pair indexing*: new file series can result from the processing of primary series.
   For a sequential processing limited to a single file, the output index naturally reproduces the input index.
   Other processing functions involve pairs of input files, for instance Particle Imaging Velocity from image pairs.
   In a simple series, the result from the two primary fields *_i1 and *_i2 is then labeled as *_i1-i2 with the file extension indicating the output format.
   More generally, the result from any processing involving a range of primary indices from i1 to i2 is labeled as _i1-i2.
   If i1=i2 or j1=j2, the two indices are merged in a single label i, or j respectively.
-* *Nomenclature types:* The _nomenclature type_ is defined as the character string representing the index (or indices) for the first file in the series, for instance '_1' for a _single indexing_ and '_1-2' for a _pair indexing_, '_1_1' for a _double index_ series.
+- *Nomenclature types*: The _nomenclature type_ is defined as the character string representing the index (or indices) for the first file in the series, for instance '_1' for a _single indexing_ and '_1-2' for a _pair indexing_, '_1_1' for a _double index_ series.
   The second index j can be also represented as a letter suffix, for instance '01a'.
   For a field series in a single file, like a movie, the nomenclature type is defined as '*'.
   The functions _fullfile_uvmat.m_ generates a file name from a root name, four numerical indices i1,i2,j1,j2 and the _nomenclature type_.